Chest Pain After Drinking Alcohol: What Does It Mean?

 At Diamond House Detox, we offer comprehensive medical care to help you treat alcohol addiction and any underlying health conditions or mental health concerns to help you become the best version of yourself.
 We personalize our comprehensive alcohol rehab treatment plans to your needs.
 We will take the time to understand you and your symptoms to make an accurate assessment for a treatment plan and strategy for managing withdrawal symptoms.

 Don't let alcohol misuse take priority over your personal health.
 Treatment and therapy can help.
-Contact Diamond House Detox to begin your recovery and health journey today.
+Call Diamond House Detox at (800) 205-6107 or complete our online inquiry form to begin your recovery and health journey today.

 Vicky is a board certified Family Psychiatric Mental Health Nurse Practitioner, certified by the American Nurses Credentialing Center.
 She began her nursing career in healthcare by working in the intensive care unit, and then an inpatient psychiatric hospital.
 After realizing the mental health needs of both the patients and the families she served, she became a Psychiatric Nurse Practitioner.
 Throughout her experience working with clients, she has developed a passion for those with dual diagnoses and specializes in helping individuals recognize the issues driving their substance use.
 This recognition has been crucial to the individual’s success in treatment.
 Vicky opened Diamond House Detox so that she can address these issues early on in a therapeutic environment to allow clients to transition to the next level in their recovery.